NU-CUCIS/ph5concat/utils/README.md

 **check_seq_incr** is a utility program to be run in sequential.
 Given a NOvA HDF5 file that contains partition key datasets, it checks the contents of partition key datasets in all groups.
-It first checks the partition dataset in group '/spill', a 1D array of integers, whose values should start from 0 and increment by 1.
+It first checks the partition dataset specified at the command-line option '-d', a 1D array of integers, whose values should start from 0 and increment by 1.
 The contents of partition key datasets in all other groups are only required to be in a monotonically nondecreasing order, i.e. may not start from 0, may contain repeated values, and may not increment by 1.
 The name of partition dataset is a command-line parameter.

 Command usage:
   ```